freerange/site/soups/show-and-tell/show-and-tell-37.snip.markdown

 Ben then talked us through the pipeline that would take the user's parameters and apply them to the manufacturing model that generated the file sent to the 3D printer.
 Ben used [Blender](https://www.blender.org/) to show us one of these models including the parts not visible to users of the web interface - such as the fixings on the inside of the dolls head that would join it to the neck.

-<%= image_tag('blog/dolls-head-blender.jpg', alt: 'A Makie doll's head in 3D modelling program Blender') %>
+<%= image_tag('blog/dolls-head-blender.jpg', alt: "A Makie doll's head in 3D modelling program Blender") %>

 We had a brief discussion about the work we put into code for the companies that employee us and how we feel when [the companies are shuttered](https://techcrunch.com/2017/02/22/makielab-may-the-force-be-with-you/) and these projects are no longer available.